kweav/prepwork_revamp/docs/13-print-n-lines.md

 ### THEN SET the desired number of lines

 If the user did specify the number of desired lines, we want define the variable for the desired number of lines to equal this value.
-Within your Python script and indented under the conditional you've just written, follow the method we used in the fourth Python exercise module to define this variable.
+Within your Python script and indented under the conditional you've just written, follow the method we used in the fourth Applied Python Exercise chapter to define this variable.

 ***
 <details><summary> ANSWER: </summary>